• Skip to main content

 My Apple AirTags Experience

-March 10, 2023 by Island Miler Leave a Comment
+March 10, 2023 by Island Miler

 With the way travel has been lately, earlier this year, I decided to purchase Apple AirTags.
 To date, I’ve used them on two trips, so here’s my Apple AirTags experience so far.

 There’s no secret that the post-lockdown travel scene has been quite the experience.
 Labor shortages have led to far more issues than we’ve seen in the past, with some of the highest profile ones being baggage delays.
 Fortunately, U.S. airports haven’t suffered the same fate as their European counterparts.
-Still, though, it’s nice to have some kind of reassurance, which is why I took the plunge I bought a couple of AirTags – products I, frankly, never thought I would buy.
+Still, though, it’s nice to have some kind of reassurance, which is why I took the plunge and bought a couple of AirTags – products I, frankly, never thought I would buy.

 My Apple AirTags Experience